cdevents/spec/README.md

 ### [Testing Events](./testing-events.md)

-Handling Events associated with Test execution performed independently of CI/CD pipelines.
+Handling Events associated with Test execution performed independently or as part of CI/CD pipelines.

 ### [CloudEvents Binding and Transport](./cloudevents-binding.md)